wizard7377/duelBot/BUILDING.md

 }
 ```

-Replace the bot token, the MySQL host, user, and password with the relevant information, keep all others the same (unless a change is required to suit your local environment)
+Replace the bot token, the MySQL host, user, and password with the relevant information, keep all others the same (unless a change is required to suit your local environment).
+A quick note, if you want to have two tokens at your disposable, just set `"TEST"` and run `cmake -DTOK_BUILD=OFF ..`

 #### Building:

 Building DuelBot is quite simple, just follow the instructions below:

+1. Generate the directory where board image output will be stored (`mkdir output/basic`)

-1. Enter build directory (`mkdir build && cd build`)
+2. Enter build directory (`mkdir build && cd build`)

-2. Get CMake to generate your Makefile (`cmake ..`)
+3. Get CMake to generate your Makefile (`cmake ..`)

-3. Run Make, this will take a little bit, with `make`.
+4. Run Make, this will take a little bit, with `make`.
 If you want to build it faster, run `make -jn` where n is the number of jobs you want to be running in parallel (I find it best to set it to number of cores - 2).
 If you want to do something that has a very high probability of not working and subpar result if it does, run `make -j`, which will run all jobs in parallel, which is highly volatile and slow

-4. Run `./duelBot` and enjoy!
+5. Run `./duelBot` and enjoy!

 ## Note to Windows users: